TianpeiLuke/InsightData_twitter-hashtag-graph/README.md

 For graph pruning, I simply delete the record in history queue.
 And refresh the status variables such as node\_list, node\_degree, and rebuild the graph squentially using the existing history record.
 That is not efficient, but easy to implement.

+Note that since the graph growing prcedure just take care of the new nodes and nodes that are shared between new graph and old graph.
+It is more efficient.

 ## Checklist
 The key to solve the degree counting problem is to answer the following questions:
   * How to extract "Created Time", "Hashtag" from a given tweet ?